PhoqueEberlue/event-alarm/README.md

 * monitor, where one can watch the state of each room : wether there is a current ongoing alarm, the severity and the location.

 ## Tests
 All tests have been done inside the `Tests` folder.
-There are there tests for the backend, for making each room and a `Main` file, where the current version of the app resides.
+Here you'll find tests for the backend, for making each room and a `Main` file, where the current version of the app resides.

 ## Toolset